wesleygas/wesleygas.github.io/docs/_projects/(2) Plogger.md

 I got the icons from the [Material Design Icons](https://materialdesignicons.com) website.
 To make them work in ESPHome I also had to make the transparent background not transparent.
-The easyest way to do this is to open the .png you get from the website on Paint and save from there.
+The easiest way to do this is to open the .png you get from the website on Paint and save from there.
 I also put them all along with the  ``config`` and ``.h`` files on my github over [here](https://github.com/wesleygas/home-assistant-config/tree/main/esphome)